How is a website built? The 7 phases of web development

 - High-fidelity mockups — pixel-perfect designs in Figma or Adobe XD

-- Responsive designs — for mobile, tablet, and desktop views
+- Responsive designs — mobile, tablet, desktop

 - Interaction specifications — animations, hover effects, transitions

-- First version — the designer presents initial concepts
+- First version — initial concepts

-Phase 4: Frontend Development (3-6 Weeks)
+Phase 4: Frontend development (3–6 weeks)

-- HTML/CSS coding — pixel-perfect implementation of the design in code
+- HTML/CSS coding — pixel-perfect implementation of the design

 - JavaScript interactions — animations, dynamic elements, form validation